decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 The emote with their props must be exported all together in one single _.glb_ file (Avatar_Armature + Props_Armature with its animations).

-- The size limit per emote is 3MB (megabytes) in total (incluiding prop and sounds).
+- No more than 3 MB in total.

-- The tris limit per emote is 3000 tris (including all props).
+- No more than 3k tris for props in total.

 - No more than 2 materials and 2 textures for props.

-- No more than 62 bones for the armature.
+- No more than 62 bones for the prop armature.

-- The emote must have one animation for the avatar and one animation for the prop. _Currently multiple animations are not allowed._
+- The emote must have one animation for the avatar and one animation for the prop. *Currently multiple animations are not allowed.*

 - Both animations (Avatar and Prop) must have the same keyframe length.

-- Each animation cannot exceed more than 299 frames or 10 seconds.
+- Animations cannot exceed 300 frames or 10 seconds.

-- The space boundaries are the same as standard emotes.
-For more information check [the space limitations](https://docs.decentraland.org/creator/emotes/creating-and-exporting-emotes/#the-animation-specifications).
+- Space boundaries are 4 square meters.
+Props and particles should stay within the reference cube provided in the Avatar File.
+For avatar movement, check [Ground Reference and Animation Area](/creator/wearables-and-emotes/emotes/creating-emotes.md#ground-reference-and-animation-area). section.

 # **Naming Conventions:**